clash-verge-rev/clash-verge-rev/README.md

 ## Features

 - Since the clash core has been removed.
-The project no longer maintains the clash core, but only the Clash Meta core.
+The project no longer maintains the clash core, but only the mihomo core.
 - Profiles management and enhancement (by yaml and Javascript).
 [Doc](https://clash-verge-rev.github.io)
 - Improved UI and supports custom theme color.
 - Built-in support [Clash.Meta(mihomo)](https://github.com/MetaCubeX/mihomo) core.